karnegre/Dragonfly_CompModeling_UI/readme.md

 - Download data as CSV option avaliable
 6. To create another set of spectra using this model, **you must** click on *Restart RS Modeling*

-## Instructions for Uploading Data
+## Instructions for Adding new Data to Database
 There are two sets of instructions for prepping the data; one for uploading optical constant data and the other for reflectance spectra data
 ### Data Preparation
 1. Prepping your Optical Constant Data